-- 1. Lift-up the FilterLine input connector silicon cover and connect the appropriate FilterLine.
-Screw the FilterLine connector into the ventilator capnography port clockwise until it can no longer turn. - 2.
-Connect the FilterLine to the patient circuit between the Y piece and the flow sensor.
+- 1. Lift-up the FilterLine input connector (item 4) silicon cover and connect the appropriate FilterLine.
+Screw the FilterLine connector into the ventilator clockwise until it can no longer be turned. - 2.
+Connect the FilterLine to the patient as described in the Directions for Use supplied with the FilterLine.

-- 3. For operational information go to 6.6.7 Pulse Oximetry and Capnography (optional) - 4.
-When the capnography module is turned on and the FilterLine is connected, the ventilator will immediately begin to search for breaths, but it will not indicate a "No Breath" condition before any valid breaths have occurred.
+When the FilterLine is connected, the ventilator will immediately begin to search for breaths, but it will not indicate a No Breath condition before any valid breaths have occurred.